Trial of George Zimmerman: Police officers' testimonies

-Experts
+Experts' data analyses

 Dr. Shiping Bao, the associate medical examiner who performed the autopsy on Martin, testified that he didn't die immediately and that his heart was still beating after being shot.
 Bao said Martin was shot from intermediate range, which he defined as between 0.4 inches and 4 feet, and said the muzzle had loose contact with Martin's clothing.
 Bao also testified that he didn't believe that Martin could have moved after being shot.
 Dr. Bao stated that Martin was 5 feet 11 inches and 158 pounds when he died, was healthy at the time of the shooting, and had a small abrasion on his fourth and fifth left fingers.
 Bao also said that the knees of Martin's pants were stained.

 Dr. Valerie Rao, a medical examiner who reviewed video and photographs of Zimmerman's injuries, testified that she thought Zimmerman's wounds were "insignificant" and "non-life threatening."
 She said that Zimmerman's head might have only hit the concrete a single time and the injuries were so minor that they were not consistent with grave force.

 Anthony Gorgone, a crime lab analyst with the Florida Department of Law Enforcement, testified that he found no traces of Zimmerman's DNA in scrapings taken from Martin's fingernails.
 Gorgone said he did find both Zimmerman's and Martin's DNA on the gray sweatshirt Martin was wearing, and both of their DNA was found on Zimmerman's jacket.
 Gorgone said Zimmerman's DNA was found on the grip of his gun, but that Martin's was not found.